Pshy0/pshy-license/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The copyright notice, and a reference to this license, shall be included in all copies or substantial portions of the Software.
+- The copyright notice information, and a reference to this license, shall be included in all copies or substantial portions of the Software.

-Modified versions must be identified as such.
+- If the sources of a sublicensed version of the Software are released under a different license, then the changes are also released with the original license alone.
+If the changes are not submitted in a pull request to origin, then they are also released into public domain.

-If the sources of a sublicensed version of the software are released under a different license, then the changes are also released with the original license alone.
-This does not forbid multi-licensing the derived work.
+- Modified versions must be identified as such.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,